Functional normalizing flow for statistical inverse problems of partial differential equations: Appendix

 \subsection{Functional Determinant}

 To obtain a precise expression for the Radon-Nikodym derivative between $\mu_f$ and $\mu_0$ as discussed in Subsection \ref{subsec:normalizing flow in function space}, we will introduce the concept of the Fredholm-Carleman determinant.
-This determinant is applicable to operators of the form $I + \mathcal{K}$, where $\mathcal{K}$ is a finite-dimensional operator mapping from a separable Hilbert space $\mathcal{H}_u$ to itself, and $I$ denotes the identity operator. \begin{definition} Let $\mathcal{H}_u$ denotes a separable Hilbert space, and let $\mathcal{K}$ be a finite-dimensional linear operator mapping from $\mathcal{H}_u$ to $\mathcal{H}_u$, with its range being $\mathcal{K}(\mathcal{H}_u)$.
+This determinant is applicable to operators of the form $I + \mathcal{K}$, where $\mathcal{K}$ is an operator with finite dimensional range mapping from a separable Hilbert space $\mathcal{H}_u$ to itself, and $I$ denotes the identity operator. \begin{definition} Let $\mathcal{H}_u$ denotes a separable Hilbert space, and let $\mathcal{K}$ be a finite-dimensional linear operator mapping from $\mathcal{H}_u$ to $\mathcal{H}_u$, with its range being $\mathcal{K}(\mathcal{H}_u)$.
 We introduce the following notations:

 and

 where $(I+\mathcal{K})|_{\mathcal{K}(\mathcal{H}_u)}$ represents the matrix representation of the operator $I+\mathcal{K}$ restricted to the subspace $\mathcal{K}(\mathcal{H}_u)$. \end{definition} We refer to ${\det}_{1}(I+\mathcal{K})$ as the Fredholm-Carleman determinant associated with the operator $I+\mathcal{K}$, and ${\det}_2(I+\mathcal{K})$ as the regularized Fredholm-Carleman determinant of the same operator.
 For further details, the reader is directed to Chapter 6.4 in the reference \cite{gaussianmeasure}.